Table Of Content

 Since then, the debate of Responsive vs. Adaptive design has been raging, with both sides offering compelling arguments.
 If you too are confused on what to choose for your project, read on.

-Designing for Different Devices
+Responsive Website Design for Different Devices

 Nowadays, no matter web development services you hire to create your website, makes their web pages compatible with a lot of different screen sizes, from PC and mobile phones, to tablets.
 But it isn’t just done to make the page design compatible with different screen sizes.